AliRezaJoodi/Electronics_Projects/VoltageProtector_1Phase/README.md

-## 220V AC Voltage Protection Circuit
+## 220V AC Voltage Protection
-Note: The design is not mine.
-This project is just an attempt to understand and simulate a commercial product circuit using LTspice.
+Note: This project is just an attempt to understand and simulate a commercial product circuit using LTspice.

 ### Photo
 v1.0, Top